laawrence01/Introduction-to-Robotics/Matrix Game/README.md

 the speed at which every line of the matrix is shifted downwards.
 - The difficulties are: Baby - 1.5 seconds , Novice - 800 miliseconds , Hero - 600 miliseconds , Insane - 300 miliseconds

-- The Info section will display the name of maker:(my name) , the name of the game , my github link and a shoutout to  unibucrobotics.
+- The Info section will display the name of the maker:(my name) , the name of the game , my github link and a shoutout to unibucrobotics.
 - The highest score will be stored in HScore alongside with the name of the currently player.

 # Requirments